hypertrons/hypertrons/docs/component/role.md

 - name

 String type.
 The name of the role.
+There are two reserved roles: `notauthor`(which means the command can not br triggered by the author of the issue or pull request) and `anyone`(which means the commands can be triggered by anyone).

 - description